Measuring Human Adaptation to AI in Decision Making: Application to Evaluate Changes after AlphaGo: Appendix

 \paragraph{Treated and Control players} Our main strategy to find more convincing evidence is to distinguish human professional players who did and did not have access to AlphaGo or to the subsequent AI programs.
 We take advantage of the mandatory military service in South Korea.
 South Korean male citizens are required to serve in the military for 18-24 months before age 29, which forces the military-serving players not to be able to participate in Go matches more than once a month and to be away from recent trends in AI programs related to Go.
 Specifically, most of them are expected to be confined in their military base but they get short-term leave every other month.
 We confirm from the data that players serving in the military can participate in a tournament once a month at most.
-They do not have enough time nor a high performance computer to self-teach unfamiliar tactics, strategies, or insights discovered by AI programs.
-Thus, we define treated players as a group of players who were not serving in the military when AI programs became available, and a control group as players who were serving in the military and did not have access at least for 6 months.
+They do not have enough time nor a high-performance computer to self-teach unfamiliar tactics, strategies, or insights discovered by AI programs.
+We have an official record of Korean players' military service history.
+Thus, a treatment group consists of players who were not serving in the military when AI programs became available, and a control group is players who were serving in the military and did not have access to AI at least for 6 months.

 Figure \ref{fig:move_plot_comparison_control} represents a time trend of $\Delta_{it}$ of players in a control group.
-In figure \ref{fig:move_plot_comparison_control}, the y-axis is the human-AI gap ($\Delta$), the x-axis is time, and the two vertical lines represent when the AI programs were available.
+In figure \ref{fig:move_plot_comparison_control}, the y-axis is the \textit{Human-AI Gap} ($\Delta$), the x-axis is time, and the two vertical lines represent when the AI programs were available.
 It shows no significant change over time in our gap measure of control group.
 It is a sharp contrast to the figure \ref{fig:human_ai_gap_across_time}, which implies that the access to AI programs that make human players choose better move choices.
 We verify the finding by Difference-in-Difference estimation.
 Consider the following regression equation: